ShashiChilukuri/Deep-Learning-Udacity/README.md

 - Project4: Classify dog breeds in pictures.
 ## Recurrent neural network (RNN)
 - Combain with word embeddings that can generate new text, character by character.
-- Project5: Generate new TV scripts from provided existing scripts
+- Project5: Generate new TV scripts from provided existing scripts.
 ## Generative Adversarial Networks (GAN)
-- Implement GAN Using Cycle GAN
+- Implement GAN Using Cycle GAN.
-- Project6: Use a deep convolutional GAN to generate completely new images of human faces
+- Project6: Use a deep convolutional GAN to generate completely new images of human faces.
 ## Deploying machine learning models on a cloud
 - Monitor using PyTorch and Amazon's SageMaker.
-- Project7: Deploy PyTorch sentiment analysis model and create a gateway for accessing this model from a website
+- Project7: Deploy PyTorch sentiment analysis model and create a gateway for accessing this model from a website.